schneidy/schneidy.github.io/_posts/2016-07-14-adventures-in-dc.md

 ---
 layout: post
-title: "Adventures in DC: My Trip to the White Housee"
+title: "Adventures in DC"
 date:   2016-07-14
 author: Dan Schneiderman
 categories: Maker
 ---

 In early June, I was invited to represent New York State Maker Movement at the White House for the National Week of Making.
 On the Thursday evening before the meeting at the White House, the small group of us (Pat Rapp, my wife, and myself) were all set at the airport waiting to board our flight when my wife noticed that our flight had been canceled.
 Seconds later, I rush up to the front desk, the official announcement goes out that all flights to the DC area have been canceled due to weather.
 The attendants said that the earliest flight out would leave at 5:30 on Friday morning, but there would still be a chance of delays.
 After talking it over, we decide to cancel all of our flights, pick up our luggage, hop in the car, and start driving to DC.
 After all, it was only a 6.5 hour drive according to Google Maps and was still light out at 7:30 in the evening.
 The drive was fairly uneventful.
 We had already had dinner, and traffic was next to nothing due to the late hour.
 We ended up checking into our hotel at 2am.
-Thankfully, with 3 of us we were able to take shifts allowing me to catch some sleep before the big day.
+Thankfully, with 3 of us we were able to take shifts driving allowing me to catch some sleep before the big day.